townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       non-printing characters (such as carrage return).
       Now largely replaced by UTF-8 encoding.

+   assembly code
+      :to-term: intermediate code :label: form of

+      A form of  :term:`intermediate code` created by a :term:`compiler` that is easy to convert into the final form that the computer can execute.
+      An assembly language is typically a direct mapping of one or a few instructions that the CPU can execute into a mnemonic form that is relatively easy for a human to read.

    assignable
       A :term:`type` is *assignable* if the type can be copy-assigned a new value as the left-hand side of the operation.